gbrammer/arxiv-to-rss/README.md

 # arxiv-to-rss
-Create an RSS feed from a custom arxiv query.
+Create an RSS feed from a custom arXiv query.

-Run the queries from ``queries.yaml`` through the arXiv API and generate feeds from them.

 With the ``queries.yaml`` file as below, the files [feeds/feed.xml](https://gbrammer.github.io/arxiv-to-rss/feeds/feed.xml) and [feeds/author.xml](https://gbrammer.github.io/arxiv-to-rss/feeds/author.xml) will be created.